mpv-player/mpv/DOCS/man/options.rst

 ``--ontop``
     Makes the player window stay on top of other windows.

+    On Windows, if combined with fullscreen mode, this causes mpv to be treated as exclusive fullscreen window that bypasses the Desktop Window Manager.

 ``--border``, ``--no-border``
     Play video with window border and decorations.
 Since this is on by default, use ``--no-border`` to disable the standard window decorations.